circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 short-title: "Configuring Deploys"
 ---

 CircleCI can be configured to deploy to virtually any service.
-This document provides instructions and examples for the following platforms:
+This document provides an overview of the deployment process with CircleCI, along with best practices using examples of deploying to a variety of popular platforms.

 * TOC
 {:toc}